"We'll reserve a quarter in the spring and a half in the fall. We'll probably do that for about the next decade or so:)" - Kevin P.

 Cost is simple

 Processing is a separate charge paid to our processor.
-They charge $.75/lbs. calculated using the hanging weight.
+We use several area federally inspected processors who charge $.95/lbs. - $1.10/lbs. calculated using the hanging weight.
 So using the average weights listed above.
 You can figure your processing costs to be:

 Add the cost for the beef and estimated cost for processing and you have your total investment.
-The actual cost/lbs. will be about $4.98/lbs..
+The actual cost/lbs. (found by dividing your investment by your estimated total take home weight of 130 lbs. for a quarter or 260 lbs. for a half) will be about $7.13/lbs..
 Try getting a prime cut of steak for that price anywhere else!